 To start, the NAB began petitioning the FCC to allow more AM broadcasting stations, even as it was known that these stations would create interference with existing stations, especially at night.
 Still, the NAB persisted and the FCC relented and through the fifties, sixties, seventies, and eighties many more class II and III stations were established on what used to be clear channels (classes I and IA).

-You see, for the NAB, more radio stations means more dues money, greater lobbying power because of the larger size of the industry.
-Then came deregulation of ownership limits.
+You see, for the NAB, more radio stations means more dues money, and greater lobbying power because of the larger size of the industry.
+Then came the deregulation of ownership limits.
 By this time, Big Group Radio was calling the shots and they wanted more.
-This led to the great consolidation rush of the late 1990’s from which the radio industry is still reeling.
-The consolidation rush led to highly overpriced radio stations being leveraged to the absolute maximum, leading to the recent bankruptcies.
+This led to the great consolidation rush of the late 1990s from which the radio industry is still reeling.
+The consolidation rush led to highly overpriced radio stations being leveraged to the absolute maximum, leading to recent bankruptcies.

-Finally, the NAB’s great push toward adopting IBOC digital radio in the early years of the 00’s.
-IBOC was supposed to save the day, greatly improving quality of both AM and FM and bring radio into the 21st century.
+Finally, the NAB’s great push toward adopting IBOC digital radio in the early years of the 00s.
+IBOC was supposed to save the day, greatly improving the quality of both AM and FM and bringing radio into the 21st century.
 Except that the promised technical advances never materialized.
 IBOC remains a great expensive boondoggle and I am beginning to think that perhaps we should stop listening to the NAB.

 AM stereo was thought to be an answer (to improve AM), but AM stereo was embraced with the false assumption that having ‘stereo’ automatically meant having ‘high fidelity’.
 While AM stereo did provide somewhat better fidelity, it was not comprehensively engineered to get the best fidelity from AM.
 It was hoped that the gimmick of having two channels would be enough to save AM.